Exact nonlinear dynamics of single band metallic systems with dissipation: From optical to dc currents: Model and analytical solution

 \subsection{General solution}

-In orther to solve Eq.~(\ref{eq:QDM_many_scatts}), we start by making the crucial observationthat for a spatially uniform electric field and for an initial density matrix diagonal in the Bloch momentum basis, $\rho(t)$ will remain diagonal in the Bloch basis, $\rho\left(t\right)=\sum_{\mathbf{k}}\rho_{\mathbf{k}}\left(t\right)\ket{\mathbf{k}}\bra{\mathbf{k}}$.
+In orther to solve Eq.~(\ref{eq:QDM_many_scatts}), we start by making the crucial observation that for a spatially uniform electric field and for an initial density matrix diagonal in the Bloch momentum basis, $\rho(t)$ will remain diagonal in the Bloch basis, $\rho\left(t\right)=\sum_{\mathbf{k}}\rho_{\mathbf{k}}\left(t\right)\ket{\mathbf{k}}\bra{\mathbf{k}}$.
 Therefore, for a single-band system, Eq.~(\ref{eq:QDM_many_scatts}) simplifies to

 We will focus on the expectation value of the total current,$\left\langle \mathbf{J}\right\rangle \left(t\right)=\sum_{\mathbf{k}}\rho_{\mathbf{k}}\left(t\right)\mathbf{J}_{\mathbf{k}}\left(t\right)$.
 From Eq. (\ref{eq:curren_operator-1}), one can write $\left\langle \mathbf{J}\right\rangle \left(t\right)$ current as